Nun-z/Nun-z.github.io/README.md

 # Nun-z.github.io

 This method allows apps to be installed to an Xbox in retail mode that would normally only be available in dev mode.
-The method was found by/created by developer tunip3.

 RetroArch and PPSSPP are available and functional, with the others being WIP.

-A guide is no longer WIP, cancelled.
+A guide is a WIP